Government Shutdown Resources

 Will military and federal retiree benefits be suspended?

-Military and federal retirees will continue to receive their retirement benefits.
+Military and federal retirees continue to receive their retirement benefits.
 Processing new applications or other requested changes will be delayed.

 Will my mail still arrive?